What you'll find in this article:

 ❓ When should I socialize my puppy in the city?
 As early as possible – ideally from the 8th week of life.
 The first weeks of life are the most formative phase.
 The more a puppy experiences during this time – elevators, noises, different people – the calmer the adult dog will be.
 We worked with Hundeflo.
 Her approach and Ezra's first female teacher were a stroke of luck for us and a very good recommendation.

 ❓ Is Zeolite also suitable for young dogs and puppies?
 Yes – Zeolite is suitable as a natural feed additive for all age groups.
-Especially for puppies in the city, who still sniff and lick everything, it is a sensible daily support.
+Especially for puppies in the city, who sniff and lick everything, it is a sensible daily support.

 ❓ My dog is afraid of fireworks and noise – what helps?
 Staying calm is the most important thing – the dog senses our tension.
-Create a retreat, close windows, play soft music.
+Create a retreat, close windows, play quiet music.
 For severe noise anxiety, definitely consult a vet – there is good natural and medical support.

 Read more